Ios sits in the southern part of the central Cyclades group, just south of the Greek islands of Naxos and Paros.

-A celebration is held at Agia Theodoti on September 8 each year to mark a famous victory by Ios islanders over the marauding pirates that once frequented these seas.
+A celebration is held each September 8 to mark a victory by Ios islanders over marauding pirates that once frequented these seas.

-Agia Theodoti resort is also overlooked by the ruins of the 15th century Venetian fortress of PALIOKASTRO.
-It was built in 1400 by the Venetian Duke Marco Crispi and the remains of the old Venetian town can still be seen inside.
+The beach is overlooked by the ruins of the 15th century Venetian fortress of Paliokastro, built in 1400 where the remains of the old Venetian town can be seen inside.

-A new road has opened up the coarse sand beach at PSATHI which was once the domain of egg-laying loggerhead turtles but increasingly seems the main destination of mating windsurfers.
+A new road has opened up the wild, coarse sand beach at Psathi, the domain of egg-laying loggerhead turtles and of windsurfers.

-A long sand and pebble beach at KALAMOS on the eastern coast, about 16km from Yialos, is said to offer a good alternative to those who tire of the increasingly popular Manganari to the south.
+The long sand and pebble beach at Kalamos on the eastern coast, about 16 kilometres from Yialos, is a good alternative to the increasingly popular Manganari to the south.

-The area around the long and beautiful Kalamos beach is a nature reserve and, being relatively remote and off the tour bus route, a peaceful haven that you are likely to enjoy with few other visitors.
+The local area is a nature reserve and, being relatively remote and well off the tour bus route, remains a peaceful and tranquil haven that attracts only a few visitors.

-If you prefer even fewer crowds there are even more remote beaches both north and south of Kalamos within easy walking distance.
-North lies a small cove at Plakes is found to the north while, to the south just over the headland, is the hidden cove of Papa, with a small sandy beach but no facilities.
+Even more remote coves lie both north and south of Kalamos, all within easy walking distance.
+A small cove at Plakes is found to the north while, to the south just over the headland, is the hidden cove of Papa, with a small sandy beach but no facilities.

-Further south still TRIS ELIKES, a trio of beautiful secluded beaches, accessible only on foot.
+Further south still are Tris Elikes, a trio of beautiful secluded beaches, accessible only on foot.

-One of the most romantic areas of Ios, MANGANARI sits on the south-east coast about 23 km from Yialos.
+One of the most romantic areas of Ios, Manganari sits on the south-east coast about 23 kilometres from Yialos.

-Manganari tavernas were noted for their fresh fish menus but are now turning to more profitable burgers to supply the visiting youngsters who increasingly turn out of the coaches while on a break from partying on Mylopotas beach.
+Tavernas once noted for their fresh fish are turning to more profitable burgers to those on a break from partying on Mylopotas beach.

-Too get there by car drive through Mylopotas and take the hill road turning right before Kalamos monastery.
-Bus excursions to Manganari can be booked in all travel agencies and buses leave from Yialos, Chora and Mylopotas, returning in the afternoon.
+Visitors heading there by car drive through Mylopotas and take the hill road, turning right before Kalamos monastery.
+Bus excursions to Manganari can be booked in all the island travel agents and buses leave from Yialos, Chora and Mylopotas each morning, returning in the late afternoon.